SpikeAI/2022-10-04_polychronies_OBSOLETE/content/10_introduction-timing-vision.md

-[@doi:10.1016/j.neuron.2009.12.009, doi:10.1126/science.1149639] T Gollisch and M Meister, Science 319.5866 (2008), pp. 1108-1111.
+[ DOI: 10.1126/science.1149639] T Gollisch and M Meister, Science 319.5866 (2008), pp. 1108-1111.
 Fig. 1.
 Ganglion cell responses to flashed gratings with different spatial phases.
 Fig. 4.
 Responses of a fast OFF ganglion cell to a flashed natural image.
 (For results from other cell types, see fig. S9.)

 Celebrini [@doi:10/dqt5cm]